grandnode/grandnode/README.md

 ![Docker installation process](https://grandnode.com/content/images/dockerrun.gif)

 Please note that if you use grandnode/develop, Docker will pull the newest image from develop branch.
-To pull the latest stable image, use the branch name in the docker command, for example - docker pull grandnode/release-4.10 .
-Remember that Docker is supported from GrandNode 4.10.
+To pull the latest stable image, use the branch name in the docker command, for example - docker pull grandnode/release-4.30

 ## GrandNode resources: ##